SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 The speedup is significant.
 For this small dense model (3 of 4 entries are populated), using sparse matrices is counterproductive in terms of required memory allocations.
 For large,

 hierarchically built models, which tend to be sparse, speedup and the reduction of memory allocation can be expected to be substantial.
+In addition, these problem builders allow for automatic parallelism using the structural information.
+For more information, see the [ODESystem](@ref ODESystem) page.

 ## Notes and pointers how to go on
 Here are some notes that may be helpful during your initial steps with MTK: